Our alternative to an IVA bank account - FAQs

-The thinkmoney Personal Account can be the ideal partner to an IVA.
+The thinkmoney Current Account can be the ideal partner to an IVA.
 However, it can appeal to anyone who would like help with budgeting - including people who have completed their Individual Voluntary Arrangements (IVAs).
 If you've just finished a five-year IVA, you might decide you've come to depend on the service our Money Managers provide, and that it's well worth the monthly fee.

 If you're worried about incurring default charges, you may find the account works out cheaper than some 'free' current accounts that have unauthorised overdraft fees or rejected payment charges - because we only charge one transparent monthly fee.